1. Home

 LegitScript evaluates applications against 9 standards.
 Review your business against each before applying:

-Most common application failures: Standard 3 (missing or unclear business information), Standard 5 (checkout flow ambiguity on prescription items), and Standard 8 (health claims exceeding FDA supplement guidelines).
+The most common application failures cluster around three of these: Standard 3 (missing or unclear business information, incomplete or inconsistent product labeling), Standard 5 (checkout flow ambiguity on prescription items or misleading subscription/pricing practices around them), and Standard 8 (health claims — words like “cures,” “treats,” or “prevents” — exceeding FDA supplement guidelines).
+Selling into jurisdictions where a product is legally restricted is another frequent, avoidable rejection cause.

 Step-by-Step: How to Apply for LegitScript Certification